-Jardim do Principe Real has been one of the favourite spots among locals for more than 100 years.
-Old men like to come to the garden to play cards, families come with their kids to play in the playground, and couples sit in the shade of the old cypress which is more than 100 years old – definitely a spot to visit.
-What’s more, Saturday is the day to buy fresh fruit and vegetables at the Biological Products Market.
-It’s a must!
+Jardim do Principe Real has been a favourite spot in Lisbon for locals to hang out for centuries.
+Old men like to come to the garden to play cards, families take their kids to the playground, and couples sit in the shade of the stunning cypress tree, which is more than 100 years old.
+What’s more, there’s a Biological Products Market every Saturday with deliciously fresh fruit and vegetables for sale.

 Photo credit: Paulo Guerra

-Jardim da Estrela is a very nice garden with two playgrounds, a kindergarten, a day centre, a kiosk run by the City Library, a bandstand and a terrace café where locals enjoy spending warm and sunny afternoons.
+Popular with families, Jardim da Estrela is a splendid garden with two playgrounds, a bandstand and a terrace café where locals enjoy spending warm and sunny afternoons.
 And if you’re craving more of Lisbon’s green spaces, check out the secret gardens tour.

 Photo credit: Pedro Tavares Silva

 5. Dive into the multiculturalism of Martim Moniz

 Named after a noble knight, Martim Moniz is a square full of life and one of the most multicultural areas in Lisbon.
 There are Chinese grocery stores, Indian eateries and Turkish kebab shops on this block.
 On weekends there are often a DJs spinning tunes in the square and local kids playing football.